-Anti-diabetic treatment is an evolving field with many new drugs: oral drugs, injectable analogues of glucagon-like peptide-1 (GLP1) and insulin formations.
+Anti-diabetic treatment is an evolving field with many new drugs: oral drugs, injectable analogs of glucagon-like peptide-1 (GLP1), and insulin formations.

 Does a diabetes type 2 is really in need of insulin therapy?

-If triple-therapy (diabetes treatment with three different classes of drugs) of maximum dosage does not produce a result (i.e., A1C of 7% or FBG of 130 mg/dl or 7.223 mmol/l), then you need to initiate insulin therapy along with one class of diabetes drug.
+Triple-therapy means diabetes treatment with three different classes of drugs.
+The target numbers are A1C of 7% or FBG of 130 mg/dl or 7.223 mmol/l.
+If triple therapy with maximum dosage does not reach the target, then you need to initiate insulin therapy along with one class of diabetes drug.

 Fear of Needles - Now they are painless.

-A person with type 2 diabetes normally has fear of needles.
-However, there are ultra-thin short needles are available to inject insulin under your skin.
+A person with type 2 diabetes has typically fear of needles.
+However, there are ultra-thin short needles available to inject insulin under your skin.
 These needles are far less painful (almost painless) than a lancet (used to prick the skin for the blood test).
-They are painless to an extent that you may have to do visually check if you actually have pierced the skin and injected the insulin.
+They are painless to the extent that you may have to do visually check if you have pierced the skin and injected the insulin.

-The important thing to make your injection painless is to choose a very thin needles, 30 or 31 gauge, and use a shortest needle suitable for your body size, maybe 5/16 inch will do.
+The critical thing to make your injection painless is to choose a thin needle of 30 or 31 gauge.
+And use the shortest needle suitable for your body size, maybe 5/16 inch will do.

-At the early stages, patients can be able to manage with diabetes lifestyle modification and oral diabetes drug or injection of a GLP1 analogue, either alone or in combination.
-However, most patients at the later stages need insulin therapy, similar to diabetes type 1 for effective management of blood-glucose and for prevent diabetes complications.
+At the early stages, patients can be able to manage with diabetes lifestyle modification and oral diabetes drug or injection of a GLP1 analog, either alone or in combination.
+However, most patients at the later stages need insulin therapy, similar to diabetes type 1 for effective management of blood glucose and to prevent diabetes complications.

-Here are the three important situations that warrant insulin therapy for type 2 diabetes, they are:
+Here are the three crucial situations that warrant insulin therapy for type 2 diabetes; they are:

 - If you are elderly, having heart diseases or kidney problems, then insulin therapy is considering as the safest diabetes treatment.

-- If cost of treatment is bothering, you can consider changing to insulin therapy, because it is the least expensive, effective and safest diabetes treatment available.
+- If the cost of treatment is bothering, you can consider changing to insulin therapy, because it is the least expensive, effective, and safest diabetes treatment available.

-- About one in three individuals with diabetes type 2 requires insulin therapy when their diabetes age crossed 10 to 15 years.
+- About one in three individuals with diabetes type 2 required insulin therapy when their diabetes age crossed 10 to 15 years.

 How do you motivate for insulin therapy?

-In 1990's doctors ignored strict blood-glucose control and allowed their diabetes patients with an A1C of 12 % or higher by putting them in ineffective oral drugs.
-They put their patient on insulin only when their blood glucose became so high, which are perfectly not responding to oral medications.
-Before this time, diabetes can make enough irreversible damage.
-This leads to diabetes complications and numerous patients experiencing vision losses, amputations, kidney failures, heart attacks and strokes.
+In the 1990s, doctors ignored strict blood-glucose control and allowed their diabetes patients with an A1C of 12 % or higher by putting them in ineffective oral drugs.
+They put their patient on insulin only when their blood glucose became so high, which are not responding to oral medications.
+Within this time, diabetes can do enough irreversible damage.
+It leads to diabetes complications and numerous patients experiencing vision losses, amputations, kidney failures, heart attacks, and strokes.

-Most of the patients on insulin, feel better once their blood-glucose levels are under good control.
-This is a major motivation for initiating and adhering to insulin therapy.
-The anticipated reduction of risk for diabetic complications further enhances the compliance.
+Most of the patients on insulin, feel better once their blood glucose levels are under reasonable control.
+It is a significant motivation for initiating and adhering to insulin therapy.
+The anticipated reduction of risk for diabetic complications further enhances compliance.